jesse-lane-ai/beatfarmer/README.md

 # BeatFarmer 🎵

 BeatFarmer is not just another audio analysis tool; it's your creative partner!
 Dive deep into the world of audio samples, organize them, analyze their attributes, and get innovative song ideas with just a few clicks.
 Music producers, hobbyists, and enthusiasts alike, it's time to elevate your craft.

+> 📘 Info
+>
+> Beatfarmer works by analysing and processing longer pieces of audio such as loops.

 Features 🌟

 Deep Audio Analysis: Dive into the DNA of your samples, extracting various attributes such as musical key, tempo, instrument type, and much more.
+Beatfarmer uses SOTA machine learning to automatically categorize your samples.

 Bulk Processing: Got a massive library?
 No worries!
 Efficiently processes vast directories of audio files, no matter how large.